ChristophGeske/BoostLLM/README.md

 Cons:
 - Non

-In the twoAgents.py we see the need for prompt engeneering.
-There the second agent should only reply with one word describing the mood but without prompt engeneering it doesn't always follows the command and gives too long answears.
+In the twoAgents.py we see the need for prompt engeneering already.
+There the second agent which task it is to analyse the conversation should only reply with one word that describes the mood of the conversation.
+Without good prompt engeneering it doesn't always follows the command and e.g. gives answears that are too long.

 Sources: